 While Ethereum isn’t technically a cryptocurrency, it does have its own virtual currency option — ether.
 However, unlike Bitcoin, when individuals invest in Ethereum, they’re typically investing in the technology, which is currently considered the gold standard in blockchain technology.
 Others might be interested in simply purchasing Ether, but the technology investment is what has helped this cryptocurrency become much more popular in recent years.

-Ethereum is also less expensive to purchase and invest in than Bitcoin, which makes it a more appealing buy to some.
-Currently Ethereum is $1,817.83 (USD) for tokens and Bitcoin is $48,695.99 (USD) for tokens.
+Ethereum is also less expensive to purchase and invest in than Bitcoin on a per token basis.
+Currently Ethereum is $1,607.83 (USD) for tokens and Bitcoin is $51,884.99 (USD) for tokens.

 Should you invest in Ethereum?